-Who Should Apply to NEW Leadership™ New Jersey?
+Who should apply to NEW Leadership® New Jersey?

-CAWP is committed to including women from diverse socioeconomic, ethnic, racial and educational backgrounds in each NEW Leadership™ class.
-We strongly encourage women of color, non-traditional college women, and students with a wide range of majors to apply.
+CAWP is committed to including women from diverse socioeconomic, ethnic, racial and educational backgrounds in each NEW Leadership® class.
+We strongly encourage women of color, non-traditional college students, students who may be nonbinary, gender nonconforming and/or transgender, and students with a wide range of ideological perspectives and majors to apply.

 "Not only did I gain leadership skills, I left the

 program with a strong network of future leaders."